-Nurse practitioner Training
+Nurse Practitioner Training

-Who establishes the training requirements for nurse practitioners?Becoming a nurse practitioner requires meeting two sets of training guidelines.
+Part of becoming a nurse practitioner requires meeting two sets of training guidelines.
 The first is the licensing criteria from your state's nursing board.
 In most cases, the requirements include attending a board approved learning institution as well as proof of certification from a recognized certifying agency, such as the American Nursing Credentialing Center.
-The certification agency will then have its own requirements that need to be met before a candidate is eligible to take the examinations and become certified.
+The certification agency then has its own requirements to be met before a candidate is eligible to take the examinations and become certified.
 While many states have requirements that are similar to those of the ANCC, they may not be exactly the same, and a candidate wanting to practice within their specialty area as a nurse practitioner needs to meet the training requirements to be both licensed and certified.
 For the ANCC, a candidate must have 500 clinical hours in order to sit for the examination.
 If a state's requirements are higher, then the state's guideline must also be met in order for the candidate to receive their NP license, even though they've qualified for their certification with 500 clinical hours.

 Nurse practitioners train by shadowing and then practicing as nurses.
-Early in their programs students will initially observe experienced nurses and ask questions.
+Early in their programs, students observe experienced nurses and ask questions.
 As nurses move through their programs, they are given more and more responsibility for the care they are delivering until by the end of their training program they are operating independently under only the general and hands-off supervision of the attending practitioner.
 Nurses who enter NP programs with existing nursing degrees may find that they are placed directly into hands-on clinical experiences, with less shadowing and observation than a student new to the field.
 A faculty supervisor and designated master-nurse/nurse practitioner are assigned to an NP student at all times and in all settings.

-Where do nurse practitioners get their clinical training?Nurse practitioners work in nearly all medical environments, but their specialty will determine where much of the clinical training happens.
+Nurse practitioners can work in nearly all medical environments, but their specialty usually determines where much of the clinical training happens.
 While early practice in assessment happens in the classroom with fellow students, practice quickly moves to outside clinical environments where NP students encounter patients with real problems.

 Nurse practitioner students who are already working nurses can often organize a portion of the clinical training hours in their current work environments.